Gholamrezadar/GHD-screenshot/README.md

 I plan to use it to efficiently take screenshots of papers I read, and later upload them to overleaf for my M.Sc. thesis.

-problem with windows snipping tool?
+problem with windows snipping tool? you need about 2-3 more clicks to do the same!

 ![demo](demo.gif)